fluffos/fluffos/docs/efun/strings/regexp.md

     string—since it must respect the earlier choice.

-    In  the particular case where no '|'s are present and there is only one match will be chosen.
+    In  the particular case where no '|'s are present and there is only one '*', '+', or '?', the net effect is that  the  longest  possible  match will  be  chosen.
 So  'ab*',  presented  with  'xabbbby',  will match 'abbbb'.
 Note that if 'ab*' is  tried  against  'xabyabbbz',  it  will match  'ab'  just  after  'x',  due  to  the begins-earliest rule.
 (In effect, the decision on where to start the match is the first choice to be  made,  hence  subsequent choices must respect it even if this leads them to less-preferred alternatives.)

 ### SEE ALSO

     sscanf(3), explode(3), strsrch(3), ed(3)